pgEdge/pgedge-docs/docs/cloud/connecting/https.md

 ## Example Requests

-In these examples, assume the Northwind Traders dataset is loaded onto a database `defaultdb` with the URL:
+These examples assume the Northwind Traders dataset is loaded onto a database `defaultdb` with the URL:

 ```bash
 https://random-name.a1.pgedge.io